stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 ---

+TODO - minised -> pause render loop here?

 # Introduction

-The `acquire` and `present` methods of the swapchain return _multiple_ result codes if it has become invalid, generally when the window has been resized or minimised.
-These methods will be refactored to determine the appropriate response.
+The swapchain can become _invalidated_ when it no longer supports the rendering surface, generally when the window has been resized or minimised.
+In this situation the properties of the surface must be refreshed and the swapchain recreated accordingly.

-A swapchain that has become invalid will be indicated by a new exception, which can then be trapped to recreate the swapchain (and framebuffers) as required.
+Note that swapchain recreation also encompasses rebuilding the attachment views and framebuffers.

+This requirement implies the following:

+* Refactoring of the `acquire` and `present` swapchain methods to test whether the swapchain has become invalid.

+* A new exception thrown by these methods such that the swapchain can be recreated.

+* Some sort of 'holder' approach for the various components that can be recreated.

+Most Vulkan device drivers _should_ generate errors when the swapchain becomes invalid, but this is not guaranteed.
+It is recommended to also explicitly check for changes to the window, i.e. using GLFW event callbacks.

-However the current implementation has several problems that should also be addressed as part of this change:
+Additionally the current implementation of the swapchain and rendering surface has several problems that will be addressed as part of this refactoring work:

-1. The swapchain has several properties that are dependant on the rendering surface, several of which entail logic to select the appropriate configuration.
-This logic is currently spread across the surface, the swapchain, and its companion builder, which is messy and difficult to test.
+1. The swapchain has several properties that are dependant on the rendering surface, e.g. the presentation mode must be selected from those supported by the hardware.
+Some of these properties are currently hard-coded in the demo applications and will be replaced by a new configuration mechanism that ties in with swapchain recreation.

-2. The rendering surface is a plain `Handle` until it is composed with the physical device.
-However this handle is not used elsewhere and should be encapsulated into the surface component.
+2. Similarly the swapchain class and its companion builder also have complex selection and state validation logic, making these classes brittle to change and difficult to test, e.g. configuration of the number of swapchain images.
+Again this logic should be factored out.

-3. The surface _properties_ are also dependant on the physical device making the existing class overly complex and hard to test.
+3. Due to the fact that we have chosen to use the Vulkan integration in GLFW to instantiate the rendering surface (rather than using Vulkan extensions from the ground up), the surface class is inherently dependant on the Vulkan instance, physical device and the GLFW window.
+However the existing code is overly complex and will be refactored to simplify configuration of the swapchain.

-The swapchain and surface will therefore be (hopefully) simplified and the logic to configure and recreate the swapchain will be factored out to new discrete components.

 ---